aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

 # final thought:
 - save rbx to the stack
 - it copy 8 byte from memory pointed by the 1st argument
-- then divid it with 3rd argument
+- then divid it with 3rd argument that it is always 0
 - and move the result to memory pointed by the 2nd argument
 - until 4 argument equal 0
 - pob value we saved in the stack back to rbx